eaprelsky/infodynamics/book/09_testing_the_theory.md

 - **Depression**: Voltage regulation deficits in emotional information processing
 - **Cognitive rehabilitation**: G_info predicts treatment response with 73% accuracy

-## Implications: Information Physics as Validated Science
+## Implications: Information Dynamics as Validated Science

-Our comprehensive empirical validation demonstrates that information physics represents more than elegant theory—it describes measurable, universal properties of human consciousness that can be:
+Our comprehensive empirical validation demonstrates that information dynamics represents more than elegant theory—it describes measurable, universal properties of human consciousness that can be:

 **Quantified**: Information conductance, resistance, and voltage can be measured reliably from behavioral data